PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-06 06:45:17
+Last updated: 2024-04-06 06:46:12
-Random Quote: Beware, Thor, for thy brother shall free himself from our father's wrath And then shall you know the vengeance of Loki! - Thor
+Random Quote: That's where The Boys come in: Spank the bastards when they get out of line. - Billy Butcher